CogentRoleplayCommunity/FogentRoleplay/src/Magic/Magic.md

 ### Absorbing Magic Resource

-Depending on your magic system, Magic users can absorb and feed on an ample source of primal elements/magic/power to regain Resource using a Magic skill.
+Depending on your magic system, Magic users can absorb and feed on an ample source of primal elements/magic/power to regain Magic Resource using a Magic skill.
 This ability can be used once per day for each Magic Vocation point, resetting on long rests.
 The magic skill used dictates how much Magic Resource is regained determined by your skill level.
 If negative or zero, none is regained.
 Absorbing or meditating near a large source of the elements/magic/power are acceptable.
 Flavor and creativity are encouraged.

-## Magic Concentration

-Certain magic demand your concentration to keep their effects active.
-If you lose this concentration, the spell's magic ends.

-If a spell necessitates concentration, the Duration entry of the spell will indicate this, and it will specify how long you can concentrate on it.
-You can stop concentrating at any time.

-Regular activities, like moving or attacking, don't disturb your concentration.
-However, the following factors can disrupt your concentration:

-* Casting another spell that requires concentration.
-If you cast a spell that needs concentration while you're focusing on a different spell, you lose concentration on the first spell.
-You can't concentrate on two spells simultaneously.
-* Suffering damage.
-If you take damage while focusing on a spell, you must make a governing core skill roll to maintain your concentration.
-The challenge level is equal to the level of injury taken.
-If you take damage from multiple sources, you make a separate saving throw for each injury source.
-* Becoming incapacitated or dying.
-If you're incapacitated or die, you lose concentration on a spell.
-* The Narrator might also decide that certain environmental phenomena, such as a wave washing over you while you're on a storm-tossed ship, require you to succeed on a Challenge level 2 governing core skill check.

 ## Magic Conduit